-6. The framers of the Delaware Constitution described the religious freedoms that citizens are entitled to in greater detail than was given in the U.S. Constitution.
-They used the strongest possible language, written in absolute terms, to protect those freedoms.
+6. The framers of the Delaware Constitution described there at length the religious freedoms that citizens are entitled to in greater detail than was given in the U.S. Constitution and used the strongest possible language, written in absolute terms, to protect those freedoms.
 The construction of Art.
 I, § 1 addressed in this case is an absolute one, as required by its plain terms, and can be summarized as follows: